hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/creating_sawtooth_network.rst

 Confirm Network Functionality
 =============================

 #.
-To check whether peering has occurred on the network, submit a block query
+To check whether peering has occurred on the network, submit a peers query
    to the local REST API from the first validator node.

      * Docker: Run this command: